DIRECTOR GLENN CANNON

 Honoring the Past

 The over 100-year history of the Radio Club is the history of wireless communication.
 The Club keeps alive the memory and lessons of past inventors and innovators, honoring those that contributed so much to the advancement of the wireless art.
-Included among our previous members were such notables as Armstrong (inventor of FM and the superhetrodyne receiver), Beverage (antennas), Link (land mobile radio), Poppele (founder of Television Broadcasters Assoc., started the WOR NY radio station, director for Voice of America), and dozens of others.
+Included among our previous members were such notables as Major Howard Armstrong (inventor of FM and the superhetrodyne receiver), Dr. Harold Beverage (IRE Medal of Honor Winner, co-inventor of the wave [Beverage] antenna, and VP of Research at RCA), Fred Link (land mobile radio pioneer, founder of Link Radio Corporation, member Wireless Hall of Fame), Jack Poppele (founder of Television Broadcasters Assoc., started the WOR NY radio station, director for Voice of America), and dozens of others.
 Share the legacy that they left us, and help create new legacies for the future!

 Help support the Future of RCA

 Your tax deductible donation to RCA would be greatly appreciated.
 We can accept your donations via Check, Money Order, PayPal or Credit Card.
 Click the button below for details: